skippyr/revelio/README.md

 information about entries in the file system of POSIX-like operating systems, such as their: contents, type, permissions, ownership and modified date.

-It was created with the idea to be an alternative for some utilities from
-coreutils: such as `ls`, `cat` and `stat`.
-By providing much simple and scalable interactions, it becomes a perfect tool for scripting languages.
+By simple and scalable interactions, it becomes a perfect tool for scripting languages.

 Here some usage previews that you can check out: